diemastermonkey/uh-recon/README.md

 ## Components
 This is (will continue to be) a very Unix-philosophy approach: Small, simple tools that mostly do one thing, connected to each other as needed.
 Some tools are so simple they might not truly warrant a script, but this model minimizes overhead for quick expansion later.

-Most tools should support both input files and pipes.
-Many more are in the works.
+Most support both input files and pipes.
+More are in the works.

 * [gad-frequency-count](https://github.com/diemastermonkey/uh-recon/blob/main/gad-frequency-count): How many of each in a list of things
 * [gad-unescape](https://github.com/diemastermonkey/uh-recon/blob/main/gad-unescape): URLs etc in, plain text out